 THE BADGER CULL

-In September 2017, DEFRA announced the continuation and expansion of the killing of thousands of badgers across England.
-11 new zones have been confirmed with up to 33,000 badgers scheduled for death in 2017 alone!
-This means that, by the end of this year, 48,000 badgers will be dead as a result of the cull.
+In September 2020, DEFRA announced the continuation and expansion of the badger cull across England.
+11 new cull zones were confirmed, including the low bovine TB risk county of Lincolnshire.
+Over 62,000 badgers are scheduled for death in 2020 alone.
+This means between 2013 and 2020 the total number of badgers killed as a result of the cull could reach over 164,000.

 At the Badger Trust we have openly opposed the cull since its inception; fighting legal battles, calling for scientific research and supporting groups on the ground.
 Our stance has always been clear and remains the following: